 The Christmas holidays are over and Taïga is starting school for the first time in her life.
-She takes the school bus as the huge amount of snow keeps her from trekking through the forest to the crossroads in the deep snow.
+She takes the school bus after trekking through the forest to the crossroads in the deep snow.

 She regrets having said no when Granny offered to drive her, having her by her side arriving at school would have felt comforting, but she didn’t want the other kids to know how afraid she truly is…

 She gets off the bus with the other kids and follows them inside.
 She has to find the principal’s office…

 She’s nervous and excited and scared too.
 She has always been homeschooled, as Shasta never seemed to be able to settle down for good somewhere.
 So she can read, and she knows her tables, but that’s about all.
 She’s terrified the other kids will make fun of her…

 Taïga hesitates, is she supposed to sit next to the boy in the back of the class?

 Mrs. Hoppcraft, her teacher, seems to be a bit harsh, so Taïga doesn’t dare ask her again.
 The boy doesn’t acknowledge Taïga, but she can see him blushing as he bends over his book.